jklust/EuroCC-knowledgepool/develop/getstarted.md

 # Basics of HPC
-HPC (High Performance Computing) consists in clustering together a large amount of computing hardware, so that a large amount of operations can be executed at once.
+HPC (High Performance Computing) consists in clustering together a large amount of computing hardware, so that a large number of operations can be executed at once.
 A supercomputer consists of different types of hardware.
 In general, hardware is structured in this hierarchy:

 - **CPU**, the unit that can execute a single sequence of instructions.
 A CPU can consists of multiple cores, so that multiple chains of instructions can be executed independently.
 - **Node**, one of the computers that are installed into an HPC system.